-My children had a great time on Cumbrae. it is definitely one of their favourite islands.
+My children had a great time on the isle of Cumbrae. it is definitely one of their favourite islands.
 They spent most of their time in the centre of Millport on the ‘Blue Flag’ Newton Beach.
 They played crazy golf and bounded up and down on the trampolines.
 They had a whale of a time.

 We then went for a walk over to the Cathederal of the Isles, which is the smallest Cathedral in the UK.
 We then walked back down to have a look at ‘Crocodile Rock’ which is (you’ve guessed it) a rock painted to look like a Crocodile.
 A great photo opportunity.

 Cumbrae has other notable attractions such as the Marine Research Station and it is home to the Scottish National Sailing School.

 With easy access from Largs on the mainland, Cumbrae is a great island to spend time on and is especially great for families.